Jimmy Hayes (ice hockey)

 James Ryan Hayes (November 21, 1989 – August 23, 2021) was an American professional ice hockey right winger.
-He was selected by the Toronto Maple Leafs in the second round, 60th overall, of the 2008 NHL Entry Draft and played in the National Hockey League (NHL) with the Chicago Blackhawks, Florida Panthers, Boston Bruins, and the New Jersey Devils.
+Nicknamed "Broadway", he was selected by the Toronto Maple Leafs in the second round, 60th overall, of the 2008 NHL Entry Draft and played in the National Hockey League (NHL) with the Chicago Blackhawks, Florida Panthers, Boston Bruins, and the New Jersey Devils.
 His younger brother Kevin Hayes is also a professional ice hockey player.